Kou Qianzhi

 Kou Qianzhi (Kòu Qiānzhī (寇謙之, K'ou Ch'ien-chih)) (365–448) was a Taoist reformer who reenvisioned many of the ceremonies and rites of the Way of the Celestial Master form of Taoism and reformulated its theology into a new movement known as The Northern Celestial Masters.
 His influence was such that he had Taoism established as the official state religion of the Northern Wei dynasty (386–535); this act, however, embroiled Taoism in long and often bloody factional political struggles.
-There was a saying Kou Qianzhi once secluded in Mount Huashan for his Taoism meditation.
+There is a tradition that Kou Qianzhi once sought seclusion on Mount Hua the better to practice his Taoist meditations.